nicholas-fong/GeoJSON-to-gpx/README.md

 Queries from https://overpass-turbo.eu/  and JOSM can be exported to geoJSON.

-Queries from muncipal opendata can be exported as geoJSON (most of the times).
+Queries from municipal opendata can be exported as geoJSON (most of the times).

 This library is a collection of converters between geoJSON and gpx formats.